oslabs-beta/MagniCache/magnicache-client/README.md

-## How to use @magnicache/client in your graphQL client
+## How to use @magnicache/client in your GraphQL client

 1. Install MagniCache Client.